Chapter 9. Configuring a basic overcloud with pre-provisioned nodes

 10.1.1.1 / director.example.com

 The following sections provide additional configuration for situations that require a separate network for overcloud nodes.

 IP address assignments

 The method for IP assignments is similar to Section 9.5, “Configuring networking for the control plane”.
 However, since the Control Plane is not routable from the deployed servers, you must use the

 DeployedServerPortMap parameter to assign IP addresses from your chosen overcloud node subnet, including the virtual IP address to access the Control Plane.
 The following example is a modified version of the

 ctlplane-assignments.yaml environment file from Section 9.5, “Configuring networking for the control plane” that accommodates this network architecture:

 network/ports/noop.yaml.
-This mapping is necessary because the default Redis VIP address comes from the Control Plane.
+This mapping is necessary because the default Redis and OVNDBs VIP addresses come from the Control Plane.
 In this situation, use a

 noopto disable this Control Plane mapping.

 9.7.
 Mapping pre-provisioned node hostnames